Geometry of PCF parameters in spaces of quadratic polynomials: Abstract

 \section{Abstract}

 We study algebraic relations among postcritically finite (PCF) parameters in the family $f_c(z) = z^2 + c$.
 In \cite{GKNY}, it was proved that an algebraic curve in $\C^2$ contains infinitely many PCF pairs $(c_1, c_2)$ if and only if the curve is special (i.e., the curve is a vertical or horizontal line through a PCF parameter, or the curve is the diagonal).
-Here we extend this result to subvarieties of $\C^n$ for any $n\geq 2$.
+Here we extend this result to subvarieties of arbitrary dimension in $\C^n$ for any $n\geq 2$.
 Consequently, we obtain uniform bounds on the number of PCF pairs on non-special curves in $\C^2$ and the number of PCF parameters in real algebraic curves in $\C$, depending only on the degree of the curve.
 We also compute the optimal bound for the general curve of degree $d$.
+For $d=1$, we prove that there are only finitely many non-special lines in $\C^2$ containing more than two PCF pairs, and similarly, that there are only finitely many (real) lines in $\C = \R^2$ containing more than two PCF parameters.